 Several European countries continue to have serious misgivings over Turkey's EU membership, and Germany and France have called for it to have a "privileged partnership" with the EU instead of full membership.

 Turkey long saw itself as the eastern bulwark of the Nato alliance, and underlined this by having close ties with Israel.
-But under Mr Erdogan Turkey has taken a pro-Palestinian and openly confrontational approach to Israel, counting on its new prestige in Arab countries to boost its regional standing as a power broker.
+But under Mr Erdogan Turkey has taken an openly confrontational approach to Israel, counting on its new prestige in Arab countries to boost its regional standing as a power broker.

 The outbreak of civil war in neighbouring Syria has seen Turkey's stance move from detente with the Assad government to open support for the rebels, albeit stopping short of military assistance.
 This has left Turkey exposed within the Nato alliance, which continues to keep the Syrian conflict at arms length, but has further enhanced Turkey's prestige in Arab public opinion.The Kurdish issue